Geometric Quantum Computation: Abstract

 \section{Abstract}

-We investigate massless representations related to the extension of Poincarè group constructed in \cite{Zaopo2025}.
-These representations differ from Wigner's ones of standard Poincarè group because the stabilizer of a lightlike momentum in the extended group is $ISO(2)\rtimes_{\text{Ad}_{\Lambda_{-\infty}}} Z_2$, with factor $Z_2=\{1, -1\}$ generated by involution $\Lambda_{\infty}(\theta,\phi)$ which represents infinite velocity limit of a superluminal boost along spatial direction identified by polar and azimuthal angles $\theta, \phi$.
-The unitary irreducible representations (UIRs) of massless particles in this extension must decompose as a direct sum of a massless forward (positive zeroth component momentum) and massless backward (negative zeroth component momentum) Wigner's representations linked by internal two valued degree of freedom given by the two possible eigenvalues of $U(\Lambda_{\infty})$.
-We prove that these representations are unitarily equivalent to entangled states of two qubits.
+Massless unitary irreducible representations of the extension of Poincarè group constructed in \cite{Zaopo2025A} differ from Wigner's ones of standard Poincarè group because the stabilizer of a lightlike momentum in the extended group is $ISO(2)\rtimes_{\text{Ad}_{\Lambda_{-\infty}}} \mathbb Z_2$, with factor $\mathbb Z_2=\{1, -1\}$ generated by involution $\Lambda_{\infty}(\theta,\phi)$ which represents infinite velocity limit of a superluminal boost along spatial direction identified by polar and azimuthal angles $\theta, \phi$.
+These must decompose as a direct sum of a massless forward (positive zeroth component momentum) and massless backward (negative zeroth component momentum) Wigner's representations linked by internal two valued degree of freedom given by the two possible eigenvalues of $U(\Lambda_{\infty})$.
+We prove that these representations are operationally equivalent (on local observables) to entangled states of a two-qubit system.
 This provides a geometric origin of quantum entanglement for photons in the framework of quantum field theory: photons appear as superpositions of backward and forward propagating electromagnetic waves depending on the eigenvalue of $U(\Lambda_{\infty})$ and this dependency gives rise to correlations between the values of local observables identical to those experienced with an entangled state of two qubits.
-Finally we describe an experiment capable of distinguishing the two eigenvalues of $U(\Lambda_{\infty})$ providing experimental falsification of the theory.
+We then describe an experiment capable of distinguishing the two eigenvalues of $U(\Lambda_{\infty})$ providing experimental falsification of the theory.
+Using the above experiment as a primitive we introduce a model of quantum computation in which the logical qubit is not postulated as a two level system, but arises as the representation space of quantum states describing the entanglement between degrees of freedom of a single photon (e.g. helicity and direction of propagation).
+We call the resource of the computation \emph{single photon entanglement qubit} and show it is canonically isomorphic to a standard qubit: its pure states form a Bloch sphere, its logical observables close an $\mathfrak{su}(2)$ algebra, and its admissible physical transformations act as automorphisms of the Bloch sphere.
+We then construct single photon entanglement qubits entangling gate exploiting parity measurements of physical degrees of freedom.
+Finally, we establish universality of the computational model in the conventional circuit sense.